 Cremation.
 No law requires a casket for cremation.
 On the contrary, federal law requires a funeral home or crematory to inform you that you may use an alternative container, and to make such containers available to you.
 An alternative container may be made of unfinished wood, pressed wood, fiberboard, or cardboard.

 In New Hampshire, there are no state laws controlling where you may keep or scatter ashes.
 Ashes may be stored in a crypt, niche, grave, or container at home.
 If you wish to scatter ashes, you have many options.
-Cremation renders ashes harmless, so there is no public health risk involved in scattering ashes.
-Use common sense and refrain from scattering ashes in places where they would be obvious to others.
+Generally, use common sense and refrain from scattering ashes in places where they would be obvious to others.

 Scattering ashes in an established scattering garden.
 Many cemeteries provide gardens for scattering ashes.
 If you're interested, ask the cemetery for more information.